Text Us: (213) 458-5997

 James F.

 James Freedlender is a driven day trader and entrepreneur hailing from Boston.
-Since embarking on his trading journey in 2018, James has honed his skills and specialized in trading penny stocks, with a focus on longer time frame moves.
-His dedication and sharp instincts have contributed to his success in the competitive financial world.
-In addition to his day trading accomplishments, James is a thriving business owner, running a popular barbershop and collaborating with his family in the design and renovation of homes and businesses.
+His dedication and sharp instincts have contributed to his success in the competitive business world.
+In addition to his interest in day trading, James is a thriving business owner, running a popular barbershop and collaborating with his family in the design and renovation of homes and businesses.
 His entrepreneurial spirit and keen eye for detail have paved the way for continued success in his various ventures.
 Outside of his professional pursuits, James is an avid golfer and hiking enthusiast, always eager to explore new trails and perfect his swing.
 His love for travel has taken him to many corners of the world, enriching his life experiences and providing inspiration for his work.
 A firm believer in giving back, James is passionate about helping others achieve their financial goals and guiding them on the path to success.
 His wealth of knowledge, combined with his dedication to uplifting others, makes James Freedlender a respected and admired figure in both his professional and personal life.